How Is Property Assessed Value Calculated?

-Are there standard guidelines on calculating PAV?
+Are there standard guidelines for calculating PAV?

 No, there are no standard guidelines on how to calculate Property Assessed Value PAV.
 Each municipality can set its own method for calculating PAV.

-Some common methods used to calculate PAV include using comparable sales data, income approach, and the cost approach.
+Some common methods used to calculate PAV include using comparable sales data, the income approach, and the cost approach.